insertokername/custom-authlib/docs/oauth/1/intro.rst

 at its creation time.
 It was first introduced as Twitter's open protocol.
 It is similar to other protocols at that time in use (Google AuthSub, AOL OpenAuth, Yahoo BBAuth, Upcoming API, Flickr API, etc).

-Authlib implemented OAuth 1.0 according to RFC5849_, this section will help developers understand the concepts in OAuth 1.0, the authorization flow of OAuth 1.0, and etc.
+insertokname-authlib implemented OAuth 1.0 according to RFC5849_, this section will help developers understand the concepts in OAuth 1.0, the authorization flow of OAuth 1.0, and etc.

     OAuth provides a method for clients to access server resources on